dart-lang/site-www/src/content/language/macros.md

 in the following sections:

 - [**The `JsonCodable` macro**](#the-jsoncodable-macro):
-A ready-made macro you can try out today (behind an experiment flag) that offers a seamless solution to the common issue of tedious JSON serialization and deserialization in Dart.
+A ready-made macro you can try out today (behind an experimental flag) that offers a seamless solution to the common issue of tedious JSON serialization and deserialization in Dart.